buildbot/buildbot/master/docs/relnotes/index.rst

      these will still work, however there could be more labels updated than anticipated.

-  More detailed information is available in :bb:status:`GerritStatusPush` section.
+  More detailed information is available in :bb:reporter:`GerritStatusPush` section.

 * :bb:chsrc:`P4Source`'s ``server_tz`` parameter now works correctly.